bricesommers/nanoGPT2/README.md

 ## Usage

-### 1. Prepare your dataset
+### 1. Conversation dataset

-Create a file data/input.txt with your conversations or use the one already there.
+A 50-conversation dataset was created covering topics including science, philosophy, AI, programming, and general knowledge.
+Use it to fine tune GPT-2.
+Each exchange uses a consistent format:

     Human: What is the capital of France?
     Assistant: The capital of France is Paris.